 I.3.1.
 Good Governance for Health

 The ability of the Ministry of Health to formulate the strategic policy direction, to ensure good regulation, implementation tools, and the necessary information on the work of health system has significantly improved since Albania is doing its best to comply with the EU accession requirements.
-More attention is being paid to the implementation of approved policies, the best example of which is the implementation of smoking control measures.
+More attention is being paid to the implementation of approved policies and intersectoral actions for health, the best example of which is the implementation of smoking control measures.

 Accountability to supreme levels of health management and the serious accountability to citizens is the key to the government efficiency.
 Often, reporting is one-way, bottom-up, and control is not continuous.
 There is a tendency to extend the audit beyond the finances, towards programmatic issues.
 The administrative and territorial reform is a challenge and opportunity for the health system, since it establishes a growing demand to strengthen the accountability to the local government and citizens either directly or through their elected officials.

-Standards and quality of health services and medical care are in the spotlight of public opinion, citizens and the media.
-The Ministry of Health has started monitoring hospital services countrywide, by establishing in every hospital the corruption corner and boxes of impressions.
+good governance and quality of health services and medical care are in the spotlight of public opinion, citizens and the media.
+The Ministry of Health has started monitoring hospital services countrywide.
 On October 1, 2014, the Ministry of Health launched an intensive campaign on combating corruption in the hospital service, with the purpose of promoting transparency, integrity and accountability in the health system as well as respect for the patients’ dignity.
 Public perception and satisfaction of service users was estimated by various methodologies.
 Systematically, public health services were perceived as of poor quality, the relationships between health professionals and clients were considered compromised and bribery widespread.
+A re-organization of PHC services to match the recent administrative division of the country is also being considered.

-Health inspection, in 2013, was fragmented in several inspection bodies and ad-hoc inspection forms beyond the scope of the existing inspection bodied.
-After 2013, the existing inspection bodies, except of the drug control authority, were merged in a single body, the State Health Inspectorate (SHI).
+Health inspection, was reorganized and merged several bodies into one in 2013, with the exception of the drug control authority, into a single body, the State Health Inspectorate (SHI).
 SHI expanded the inspection scope in the field of health institutions in the implementation of service regulations, guidelines and protocols.
 The inspection methodology was standardized.

-The National Health Accounts as an internationally accepted tool for collecting, describing and analyzing the national health financing systems, was designed to better use the health funding information in order to improve the health system performance.
+The National Health Accounts as an internationally accepted tool for collecting, describing and analyzing the national health financing systems, was designed in 2008 to better use the health funding information in order to improve the health system performance.

+Local government authorities have a role in health service management, however of limited scope, due to ongoing territorial and administrative reforms.
+This administrative-territorial reform and the decentralization process in 2014 envisage bigger role for municipalities especially in the administration of primary health care and some public health services.

 I.3.2.
 Health in All Policies